antonio-hickey/Natural-Gas/README.md

-# Natural-Gas
+# Natural Gas
-Natural Gas Weekly Reports                                                                                                                  By Antonio Hickey
+Natural Gas Data and Models                                                                                                                  By Antonio Hickey

 - Data is from https://www.eia.gov/